Proven-Paradox/shaper-system/Handbook.md

 * Increase the target along one [Buff Track](#buff-tracks) of your choice by two.
 You can only increase the value up to 0.
 * Increase the target along both Buff Tracks by one.
 You can only increase the value up to 0.
 * End a Curse effect on the target.
-* Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 3 rounds.
+* Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 3 Rounds.

 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 MP to use it twice with one action.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: The most basic way to recover from ill effects.
 This could be a general purpose restoration spell, utilizing nanobots to repair the target’s damage, a quick application of medical training, or similar effects.